 Faculty: Architecture

 Course Code & Number: ARCH 301

 Type of Course: Compulsory

 Course Credit Hours: (2+8+0) 6 / 11 ECTS

 Language of Instruction: English

 Department: Architecture

 Course Title: Architectural Design III

 Semester: Fall

 Prerequisite: ARCH202 (Architectural Design II)

 Mode of Delivery: Face-to-face

-Instructors:
+COURSE OBJECTIVE

-Berin F. GÜR, Onur YÜNCÜ, Cansu CANARAN, Cem ALTINÖZ, Güneş DUYUL COURSE OBJECTIVE The main pedagogical agenda for the third year architectural design education is to expand upon the design methodologies developed in the second year, where students are expected to acquire an understanding of the interwoven relationship between human scale, human experience, space, structure, materiality and tectonics.
+The main pedagogical agenda for the third year architectural design education is to expand upon the design methodologies developed in the second year, where students are expected to acquire an understanding of the interwoven relationship between human scale, human experience, space, structure, materiality and tectonics.
 The third year extends the subject matter to include the fundamental parameters of urban context that embraces historical, social and cultural conditions, environmental factors and program, which are considered foundational to the discipline of architecture.

 The first semester of the third year architectural design studio (Arch 301) covers design problems in urban scale by accounting on the environmental, cultural, social and historical conditions.
-The studio aims at developing an urban-based architectural understanding so that it urges you to consider the total environment of architecture that is not restricted to the shaping of form, but dwells on multi-layered complex relations, operating at multiple scales in an urban context.
-The social, cultural and economic issues (e.g.: user profile, land-use patterns, and etc.) and the physical and spatial qualities of existing urban environments (e.g.: topography, orientation, landscape, and etc.) are not only the effects that are the result of architecture, but also form the context within which architecture is at play.
-LEARNING OUTCOMES Upon successful completion of this course, a student will be able to - 1. solve multi-dimensional design problems considering urban context, urban typologies and multi-functional needs of the environment and the users - 2. define methodological approaches for form generation processes and the expression of architectural forms - 3. define a collaborative design process and be able to take part in a group - 4. analyze the architectural characteristics of an urban environment in reference to its social, historic and physical context EVALUATION Students will be evaluated on the basis of the quality and process of the work, the completion of assignments, and contribution to the studio environment.
+It aims at developing an urban-based architectural understanding so that it urges students to consider the total environment of architecture that dwells on multi-layered complex relations operating at multiple scales in an urban context.

+LEARNING OUTCOMES

+Upon successful completion of this course, a student will be able to

+- 1. solve multi-dimensional design problems considering urban context, urban typologies and multi-functional needs of the environment and the users

+- 2. cope with and navigate between various scales of urban design and architecture

+- 3. define a collaborative design process and take part in a group

+- 4. develop methodological and strategic tools for economy of space, such as repetition and multiplication

+EVALUATION

+Students will be evaluated on the basis of the quality and process of the work, the completion of assignments, and contribution to the studio environment.
 It is reminded that proper, elaborate and regularly updated documentation of the studio work on the weblog is an important part of the evaluation.

+Assignment 1, 4 and 5: 10%

-Assignments: 10% 1st Jury: 10% 2nd Jury: 10% 3rd Jury: 15% Final Jury: 45% Weblog, Class Contribution and attendance: 10% Late submission:
+1st Jury: 12% 2nd Jury: 8% 3rd Jury: 15% Final Jury: 40% Weblog: 5%

+Class Contribution and attendance: 10%

+Late submission: